This installment in the life and times of Seusea follows on from here, although reading that is not necessary.

 The corridor ended at a T-junction.
 Off to her immediate left and front, a broad set of steps led down.
 The other way, a corridor bent around to the left about ten feet away.
 There was a man off to the left at the end of the corridor reading something under a light, and Seusea withdrew swiftly back into the shadow.
 There were muffled footsteps heading her way, and she hunkered to her knees, making herself smaller.

 The man came to the landing, holding a small piece of paper.
 He was about to descend when he sniffed the air, glancing this way and that.
-Then he grunted and sauntered down the stairs and Seusea could breathe again.
+Then he grunted and sauntered down the stairs and Seusea caught breathe again.
 Now she wondered what he had smelled.
 Her clothes were clean – she’d had them laundered earlier in the day, and she had been in no sewers to stink them up.
 Was it something she had picked up from the floor of the –what had Gladei called them?
 The Warrens?
 No, it was just dust.
 She wiped a leg speculatively and sniffed.
 Nothing.

 She uncurled herself and stood up.
 After a brief glance behind her, she took a step out into the corridor beyond, to be confronted by the business end of a longsword.
 She stopped in her tracks and met the eyes of the grinning man holding the sword.
 ‘Slowly,’ he said, beckoning to her.
 ‘Turn about and put your arms above your head.’